pietern/goestools/docs/guides/minimal_receiver.rst

 .. image:: minimal_overview.jpg
    :scale: 45 %

-* The grid dish antenna has a female Type N connector so to connect it to the SAWbird we need a male Type N to male SMA adapter (in the picture you see the adapter and an male SMA to male SMA jumper).
+* The grid dish antenna has a female Type N connector.
+To connect it to the SAWBird you need a male Type N to male SMA adapter (in the picture you see the adapter and an male SMA to male SMA jumper).
 * The NooElec SAWBird is connected to the grid dish antenna on the input and the RTL-SDR on the output.
 It is powered by the Pi over USB (the bias tee version of the SAWBird has a micro-USB connector).
-* The RTL-SDR is connected to the SAWBird with an male SMA to male SMA jumper.
+* The RTL-SDR is connected to the SAWBird using a male SMA to male SMA jumper cable.
 * In this setup, the Pi gets its power over USB.
 * In this setup, the Pi is connected to the network over Ethernet.
 * The laptop in the right image was only used to SSH into the Raspberry